BILL HENSHAW, OD, FCOVD

 The concussion doctor comes to Lodi

-Recently the Lodi News sentinel reported on a book signing by Dr. Omalu, our Coroner and the man behind the movie Concussion staring Will Smith.
+In the past, the Lodi News Sentinel reported on a book signing by Dr. Omalu, our Coroner and the man behind the movie Concussion starring Will Smith.
 He discovered football players had brain damage by examining their brains after death.
-It caused the NFL to take precautions and also other sports took a look.
+It caused the NFL to take precautions and other sports took a look.

 For years optometry has tested and treated the vision consequences of head trauma and concussion.
 We unlike Dr. Omalu, can test while the patient is alive.
 Even more, we can treat the conditions with light therapy.
 Head trauma or even whiplash results in damage to binocular vision, near vision focusing, side vision and blind spots, and vision processing.
 The disorientation and headaches people feel after an automobile accident mainly results from that vision damage.
 Treatment with light therapy quickly reduces or eliminates the headaches (see Blake's story below).